Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: Methodology

-\textbf{System Prompt.} The system prompt $C$ is composed of three parts: (1) $I$: insights extracted from the data; (2) $T$: task description in natural languages, describing the input and output variables, and the modeling targets; (3) $S$: skeleton codes that describe the template of the neural-integrated mechanistic model.
-Here, $I$ is obtained by employing an additional data agent to actively perceive environmental signals by enriching its context with raw data, system information, and library versions.
-The raw data allows the agent to directly extract insights and propose targeted designs for simulation.
-Including system and library version information helps the agent anticipate compatibility issues, avoid version-related errors, and understand which tools and data structures are available in advance. $S$ is designed to provide necessary information, such as function signatures, which can guide the synthesis of executable code in a predetermined format.
-For illustration, we present the examples of the skeleton codes in Appendix~\ref{appendix:prompts}.
+\textbf{System Prompt.} The system prompt $C$ consists of two components: (1) $T$, a task description in natural language that specifies the input and output variables as well as the modeling objective; and (2) $S$, skeleton code that defines the template of the neural-integrated mechanistic model.
+The skeleton code $S$ provides essential structural information, such as function signatures and required code formats, which guides the generation of executable model implementations in a predefined format.
+For illustration, examples of the skeleton code are provided in Appendix~\ref{appendix:prompts}.

+\textbf{Tree-guided Search.} Starting from a single model $f^0$ initialized from the skeleton $S$, the framework builds a search tree by iteratively expanding one parent node at a time.
+At iteration $g$, NIMMGen first constructs an expandable set under depth, child-capacity, and validation-quality constraints.
+Formally,